-Casper Steinfath, you recently took home the Red Bull Heavy Water trophy (along with $20,000 in prize money).
+Casper Steinfath, you just took home the Red Bull Heavy Water trophy (along with $20,000 in prize money).
 How do you feel?

 A little time has gone now but I still feel completely over the moon!
 I still have to pinch myself when I wake up in the mornings and ask myself, “did this really happen?”